magrathealabs/playbook/docs/2-projects.md

 * Ready for Production
 * Done

-In some projects, we also have the "Support" list on the side of "Current Sprint" where we add urgent support work that should be addressed as soon as possible by the teammate that is using the support hat.
+In some projects, we also have the "Support" list on the side of "Current Sprint" where we add urgent support work that should be addressed as soon as possible by the teammate that is wearing the support hat.
 Every week the support hat should be with a different teammate.

-"Opportunities and problems" and "Solution design" are the upstream, were product, design and client's team work to prioritise work and design the solution.
+"Opportunities and problems" and "Solution design" are the upstream, where product, design and client's team work to prioritize work and design the solution.

 The Backlog list is the single prioritized list to which the product team refers in order to know what to work on next.
 A card represents a User Story, bug fix or engineering task.

 Once the cards in the Backlog list have been prioritized, they are ready for development.
-A developer assign it to him and pull it into the Doing list.
+A developer assigns it to him and pull it into the Doing list.
 The cards in the Doing list are actively being developed.
 Etiquette is that you should never have your face on more than one card at a time.
 Work is done in a feature branch.

 When the developer creates a pull request for their feature branch, they move the card to the Code Review list.
 Any reviewers put their face in the card while reviewing it.
 There is no bottleneck for merging into master: everyone can do it.